 > What happened to the internet?

-The internet is being consumed by monolithic giants as we are sitting back to watch it happen.
-Of course this means an erosion of our privacy, but it also means that we are no longer empowered to foster community on our own terms.
-The rely a handful of proprietary algorithms for our social livelihoods.
+The internet is being consumed by monolithic giants while we sit back and watch it happen.
+They rely on a handful of proprietary algorithms for our social livelihoods.
+This means an erosion of our privacy.
+It also means that we are no longer empowered to foster community on our own terms.

-We lose our agency— we lose the ability to contribute, we lose the ability to scrutinize a closed system, we lose our opportunity for needed change.
+When aggregating power takes precedence over innovation, we all lose: we lose our agency, we lose the ability to contribute, we lose the ability to scrutinize a closed system, we lose our opportunity to demand change.
 We get lowest common denominator outcomes which cater to the needs of the few.
-When aggregating power takes precedence over innovation, we all lose.

 > What happened to open source?

-Open source is opportunity.
-It was once the opportunity to ensure the operating system was a proprietary tool for the few.
-We developers know vital open source is at the lowest levels, but it’s still leaving behind the people, the communities.
-People need to own real-estate on the Internet— instead of renting property from the slumlords of cyberspace.
+Open-source is an opportunity.
+We developers know vital open-source is at the lowest levels, but it’s still leaving behind people and entire communities.
+We need to own real estate on the Internet instead of renting plots from the slumlords of cyberspace.

 > What happened to the future?